John’s linguistics are strange and difficult to picture in this verse compared with his word usage in other parts of his writings:

 John 19:18 literal

 What does “here and here” mean?
-This is weird.
+This is odd.
 Elsewhere, John is a little more descriptive with similar language:

-In the middle of the broad/wide-way of her and of the river, here and there a wood of zoe-life making twelve fruits…
+In the middle of her broad/wide-way and of the river, here and there a wood of zoe-life making twelve fruits…

 Rev. 22:2 literal